wscoble/beyond-the-prompt/presentation/slides.md

 # The Context Window Problem

-**Question**: How many ADRs does your project have?
+**Question**: How much documentation does your project have?

 --

-FLUO has 15.
+FLUO has 15 ADRs.
 Plus 10 technical domains.
-Plus 7 perspectives we need on every decision.
+Plus 7 subagent perspectives we need on every decision.

 --